mlan/docker-openldap/README.md

 #### Seeding the config database

-Files with names ending with either `.ldif` or `.sh` in the `LDAP_SEEDDIR0` directory will be applied when the container is run for the first time when there is no config database.
+Files with names ending with either `.ldif` or `.sh` in the `LDAP_SEEDDIR0` directory will, in alphabetical order, be applied when the container is run for the first time when there is no config database.
-The `*.ldif` files will be applied to the database by using slapadd and `*.sh` files will be sourced.
+The `*.ldif` files will be applied to the database by using `slapadd` and `*.sh` files will be sourced.

-If no `.ldif` or `.sh` files can be found in the `LDAP_SEEDDIR0` directory during seeding the files matching `LDAP_SEEDDIRa/0-*` will be moved here and applied.
+If no `.ldif` or `.sh` files can be found in the `LDAP_SEEDDIR0` directory during seeding the files matching `LDAP_SEEDDIRa/0*` will be moved here and applied.

 Files in the `LDAP_SEEDDIR0` directory are ignored when a config database is present.

 #### Seeding the users database

-Files with names ending with either `.ldif` or `.sh` in the `LDAP_SEEDDIR1` directory  will be applied when the container is run for the first time when there is no users database.
+Files with names ending with either `.ldif` or `.sh` in the `LDAP_SEEDDIR1` directory  will, in alphabetical order, be applied when the container is run for the first time when there is no users database.
-The `*.ldif` files will be applied to the database by either using ldapadd or ldapmodify, whichever is appropriate, and `*.sh` files will be sourced in alphabetical order.
+The `*.ldif` files will be applied to the database by using `ldapmodify` and `*.sh` files will be sourced.

-If no `.ldif` or `.sh` files can be found in the `LDAP_SEEDDIR1` directory during seeding the files matching `LDAP_SEEDDIRa/1-*` will be moved here and applied.
+If no `.ldif` or `.sh` files can be found in the `LDAP_SEEDDIR1` directory during seeding the files matching `LDAP_SEEDDIRa/1*` will be moved here and applied.

 Files in the `LDAP_SEEDDIR1` directory are ignored when a users database is present.

 #### Default `.ldif` file directory

 Default `.ldif` files are kept in the `LDAP_SEEDDIRa` directory.
-This directory is NOT scanned at container start up, but if the `LDAP_SEEDDIR0` is empty, files with names matching `LDAP_SEEDDIRa/0-*` will be moved to `LDAP_SEEDDIR0` and applied.
-And similarly if the `LDAP_SEEDDIR1` is empty, files with names matching `LDAP_SEEDDIRa/1-*` will be moved to `LDAP_SEEDDIR1` and applied.
+This directory is _not_ scanned at container start up, but if the `LDAP_SEEDDIR0` is empty, files with names matching `LDAP_SEEDDIRa/0*` will be moved to `LDAP_SEEDDIR0` and applied.
+Similarly if the `LDAP_SEEDDIR1` is empty, files with names matching `LDAP_SEEDDIRa/1*` will be moved to `LDAP_SEEDDIR1` and applied.

 ## LDIF filters

 The LDIF filters are applied on `.ldif` files during seeding.
 Please be aware that the filters __edit the files in place__.
 The filters within the collection `ldif_config` are potentially applied to config `.ldif` files in the `LDAP_SEEDDIR0` directory during seeding.
 For the users `.ldif` files in the `LDAP_SEEDDIR1` directory the filter collection `ldap_users` is applied.
-Please be aware that the filters are implemented using the `sed` command consequentially are a bit fragile.
+Please be aware that the filters are implemented using the powerful  `sed` command, and consequentially can be a bit fragile.

 #### `ldif_intern`

-Remove operational elements preventing ldif files from being applied.
+Remove operational elements which are preventing LDIF files from being applied.
 Such operational elements are normally included when databases are exported by the command `slapcat`.

-Since the users databases and their corresponding `.ldif` files can be large, this filter is only applied to the `.ldif` file if its first entry contains an operational element (`entryUUID`).
+Since the users databases and their corresponding `.ldif` files can be large, this filter is only applied to an `.ldif` file if its first entry contains an operational element (`entryUUID`).

 #### `ldif_paths`

-Configures file paths used by the ldap server (`slapd`), simplifying reuse of config files.
+Configures file paths used by the OpenLDAP server (`slapd`), simplifying reuse of config files.

 #### `ldif_unwrap`